From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Background

 It is also possible to first look at the mean-field limit with $\hbar=1$, i.e. without taking the semiclassical limit, leading to the Hartree and the Hartree--Fock equations.
 In this case, the situation is better understood, even for the Coulomb and gravitational potentials.
 For bosons, weak convergence was proved in \cite{bardos_weak_2000, erdos_derivation_2001, bardos_derivation_2002}, and explicit rates in stronger norms were obtained in \cite{rodnianski_quantum_2009, grillakis_second-order_2010, pickl_simple_2011, chen_rate_2011, kuz_rate_2015, mitrouskas_bogoliubov_2019, chen_rate_2018, paul_size_2019}.
 For fermions, weak convergence was proved in \cite{bardos_mean_2003} for bounded potentials, and estimates in trace norm and singular potentials such as the Coulomb potential were obtained in \cite{frohlich_microscopic_2011, bach_kinetic_2016, petrat_new_2016, petrat_hartree_2017}.

 Some of these results have been extended by taking into account the semiclassical parameter $\hbar$.
-For fermions, taking $\hbar=N^{-1/3}$, convergence of Husimi transform has been proven in \cite{elgart_nonlinear_2004} for analytic interactions and short times.
+For fermions, taking $\hbar=N^{-1/3}$, convergence of the Husimi transform has been proven in \cite{elgart_nonlinear_2004} for analytic interactions and short times.
 Schatten norms estimates have been obtained in \cite{benedikter_mean-field_2014, benedikter_mean-field_2016, petrat_new_2016} for at least twice differentiable potentials.
-A conditional result was obtained in the case of pure states and singular potentials in \cite{porta_mean_2017, saffirio_mean-field_2018}.
+Assuming a certain semiclassical structure on the solution of the Hartree equation, a result was obtained in the case of pure states and singular potentials in \cite{porta_mean_2017, saffirio_mean-field_2018}.

-For bosons, results were obtained for at least twice differentiable potentials in \cite{golse_mean_2016, golse_derivation_2018, golse_empirical_2019}
+For bosons, results were obtained for at least twice differentiable potentials in \cite{golse_mean_2016, golse_derivation_2018, golse_empirical_2019}.